pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 Boolean.box(true): Object
 {% endhighlight %}

-the problem is that it is too wide, it encompasses ALL AnyRef types (which are all types expect AnyVals).
+The problem is that it is too wide, it encompasses ALL AnyRef types (which are all types expect AnyVals).

 This all means that we need to somehow "restrict" the number of types that are